|Chance of rainfall within district|

 50% to 75%

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 12 March to 16 March, 27 March to 31 March, and 8 April to 12 April.
-Rain events originating in the tropics and moving south are possible about 14 March to 18 March, 31 March to 4 April, and 10 April to 14 April.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 1 February to 5 February, 6 February to 10 February, and 11 February to 15 February.
+Rain events originating in the tropics and moving south are possible about 16 January to 20 January, and 9 February to 13 February.

-Over Western Australia the strongest cold fronts should occur about 19 March to 23 March, 27 March to 31 March, and 8 April to 12 April.
+Over Western Australia the strongest cold fronts should occur about 3 February to 7 February, and 12 February to 16 February.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.